300 Hiring Procedures

 315 School Dean

-When the position of school dean is to be vacated, the provost will consult with the president and the school’s department chairs to determine whether the position is best filled by an internal or external search.
-This determination will be based on the abilities and interests of existing faculty and chairs and, in the case of an external search, the desire for new expertise or point of view as well as the availability of funds for an additional position.
+When the position of school dean is to be vacated, the provost will consult with the president and the school’s department chairs to determine whether the position is best filled by an internal or open search.
+This determination will be based on the abilities and interests of existing faculty and chairs and, in the case of an open search, the desire for new expertise or point of view as well as the availability of funds for an additional position.
 After consultation, the provost will decide how best to fill the vacancy.
 In some cases, an interim dean may need to be appointed to oversee the school until a permanent dean can be identified.
 In such cases, appointment will be made by the provost in consultation with the school’s department chairs for a period not to exceed two years.

 Internal Search